poderopedia/Documentation/README.md

 1.- About

-2.- WWhat is Plug & Play?
+2.- What is Plug & Play?
 (ESTÁ OK)

 3.- Features (JE LO ESTÁ REVISANDO)